 5. The South Rim has more activities.
 In addition to the mule rides and plenty of shopping, the South Rim is also where you’ll find the Kolb Studio, Hopi House and other diversions beyond peeking over the rim into the Canyon.
 If you want to participate in a scheduled activity, such as a mule ride, you’ll need to make a reservation in advance.

 7. It is easily accessible.
 If you want to take a day trip from Las Vegas, Sedona or Phoenix, you can.
 There are scenic drives along the rim that make it easy to hop out and check out the famous Grand Canyon views.
+And if you don’t want to do the driving (or you simply don’t want to), take advantage of an organized day tour.
 If you want to say you’ve seen the Grand Canyon, the South Rim is probably the right rim for you to visit.

 The remaining 10% of the Grand Canyon’s visitors head for the North Rim, which requires a very specific commitment to reach because it’s not just on the way to anywhere else.
 Unlike the South Rim, there is no airport or rail service, and you must drive in.

-I visited the North Rim over the Fourth of July, and, unlike Christmas on the South Rim, which required a cabin reservation months in advance, I reserved a campsite just a couple days before the holiday weekend.
-In the middle of the summer — when the South Rim is baking in the heat — the North Rim is surprisingly cool and comfortable.
+I have only visited the North Rim once, over the Fourth of July.
+Unlike Christmas on the South Rim, which required a cabin reservation months in advance, I reserved a campsite just a couple days before the holiday weekend.
+In the middle of the summer—when the South Rim is baking in the heat—the North Rim is surprisingly cool and comfortable.
 At 8,000 feet in elevation, it is covered in trees, which provides a natural shade covering.

 If you’d like to visit the North Rim, here are a few things to keep in mind: